kalraji121/Notes/file-inclusion.md

 5. Carefully analyze the web application and allow only protocols and PHP wrappers that are in need.

+6. Never trust user input, and make sure to implement proper input validation against file inclusion.

+7. Implement whitelisting for file names and locations as well as blacklisting.

 ---------------

 Steps for testing for LFI